AndrewClarke/bucket-of-fish/Similarity/README.md

 The process of canonicalisation refers to removing junk or other characters you don't care about.
 You might consider punctuation characters are worth keeping, for example.
-Remember that the optional-but-defaulted block is ran first upon each string, then the string is broken into words using the splitter, and finally the algorithm performs it's magic to rate the difference between the two sets of cleaned-up words.
+Remember that the optional-but-defaulted block is first applied to each string, then the string is broken into words using the splitter, and finally the algorithm performs it's magic to rate the difference between the two sets of cleaned-up words.